 At the top of the list, what makes the MINDEF group term so irresistible is the affordable premiums.

 If you’re looking for the cheapest term plan, then you don’t have to read further because there’s nothing else that can beat it.

 2) Able to get high coverage at levelled premiums

-If you’ve just entered the workforce, a sum of $1,000,000 coverage can be a good amount to be insured with because of income protection.
+If you’ve just entered the workforce, a sum of $1,000,000 coverage can be a good amount to be insured with because of the concept of income protection.

 But that’s the maximum you can get with the Group Term Life.

 And whether it’s $100,000 or $1,000,000, the premiums are proportionate – $4.10/mth vs $41/mth.
 There’s no discrimination with smaller sum assureds.